aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendar-exceptions/define-weekdays/_index.md

 A: Yes, you can download a free trial from the [Aspose.Tasks Java download page](https://releases.aspose.com/tasks/java/).

 ## Conclusion
 By following these steps you now know how to **create project calendar aspose** and define weekday exceptions that accurately reflect holidays or special non‑working periods.
 Proper calendar configuration is essential for realistic schedules, resource allocation, and overall project success.
-Explore further by attaching the custom calendar to tasks or resources and experimenting with other exception types.
+Explore further by attaching the custom calendar to tasks or resources and experimenting with other exception types to build a comprehensive **non‑working days schedule** for any project.

 ---

-**Last Updated:** 2025-11-28
+**Last Updated:** 2026-01-28
 **Tested With:** Aspose.Tasks for Java 24.11
 **Author:** Aspose